nisrinfrh/Google-Case-Study-Cyclistic-Bike-Share/README.md

 How did you verify the data’s integrity?
 The identification of missing values ( start/end station names and their ID’s) are all identifiable given the coordinates which can be rounded off the station’s name and ID can be recovered.

-How does it help you answer your question?The data provided can help me answer the underlying question earlier stated “How do annual members and casual riders use Cyclistic bikes differently?” using the following metrics of most used ride, usage behavior and most used stations for start and stop.

-Are there any problems with the data?Data for around 500k/5.5M transactions is missing(start/end station name, Id’s), the challenge for me as an analyst will be either complete this data or consider the data which is complete.
-Considering the huge size of the data, i will be making analysis from the data available informing the stakeholders about the same to maintain transparency.

 Step 3 & 4: Process & Analyse
 Following are the steps in cleaning and manipulating the data

-Firstly, we will use excel to clean and transform the data.So, these were the steps used: + Join the data to make one data frame + save it in a separate spreadsheet. + add two columns (i.e. ride_length and week_day) and calculate its values. + add filters to the headers and filter end_lat with empty cells.
+Firstly, we will use excel to clean and transform the data.So, these were the steps used: + Join the data to make one data frame + save it in a separate spreadsheet. + add two columns (i.e. ride_length ) and calculate its values. + add filters to the headers and filter end_lat with empty cells.
 Select all the visible cells and delete them. + delete rows with negative values in ride length. + find answers to the following values using formulas in excel.
 Here are the results.

 mode_weekday 7
 mean_ride_length 00:15:37